-2. Availability of Funds
+VIII.B.2.
+Availability of Funds

 Funds are not presently available for this award.
 The Government's obligation under this award is contingent upon the availability of appropriated funds from which payment for award purposes can be made.
-No legal liability on the part of the Government for any payment may arise until funds are made available to the DOE Contracting Officer for this award and until the awardee receives notice of such availability, to be confirmed in writing by the DOE Contracting Officer.
+No legal liability on the part of the Government for any payment may arise until funds are made available to the DOE Contracting Officer for this award and until the recipient receives notice of such availability, to be confirmed in writing by the DOE Contracting Officer.

-3. Buy America Requirement for Infrastructure Projects
+VIII.B.3.
+Buy America Requirement for Infrastructure Projects